 This article shows how to initiate an account failover for your storage account using the Azure portal, PowerShell, or Azure CLI.
-To learn more about account failover, see Disaster recovery and account failover (preview) in Azure Storage.
+To learn more about account failover, see Disaster recovery and storage account failover.

 An account failover typically results in some data loss.
 To understand the implications of an account failover and to prepare for data loss, review Understand the account failover process.

 This article has been updated to use the new Azure PowerShell Az module.
 You can still use the AzureRM module, which will continue to receive bug fixes until at least December 2020.
 To learn more about the new Az module and AzureRM compatibility, see Introducing the new Azure PowerShell Az module.
 For Az module installation instructions, see Install Azure PowerShell.